 01 What can I expect as a Fellow?

-The Future Leaders Program (FLP) is a one-year professional learning opportunity that develops the next generation of regional and remote school leaders’ to lead toward educational equity.
+The Queensland Future Leaders Program (FLP) is a one-year professional learning opportunity that develops the next generation of regional and remote school leaders to lead toward educational equity.
 The program supports educators in building the knowledge, skills, and capabilities needed to be effective school leaders and help all students thrive.

 02 Program Overview

 Fees: This is a free program.
-A full scholarship is offered to all participants; schools are offered a stipend to allow for time release.
+A full scholarship is offered to all participants.

-Location: The program is currently open to educators in outer regional, remote and very remote schools in:
+Location: The program is currently open to educators in regional, remote and rural schools in Queensland

 03 Information for Prospective Applicants